DMIRLAB-Group/CDMIR/docs/source/discovery_methods/index.rst

-Discovery methods
+Causal Discovery methods
 =================

-In this section, we introduce discovery methods implemented in CDMIR.
+In this section, we introduce causal discovery methods implemented in CDMIR.

 .. toctree::
    :maxdepth: 2